-With some matte spray paint, sandpaper, and brown/black paint you can create some beautiful distressed candlesticks for your home.
+A perfect example is this project.
+With some matte spray paint, sandpaper, and black paint you can create some beautiful distressed candlesticks for your home.
 I am a big fan of this shabby chic look with vintage candlesticks. like. love.

 This could easily be an indoor art project too with fake plants.

 8. Framed Chalkboard

 A thrift store home chalkboard can be a great way to add a decorative touch to your home.
 For a few dollars, you can find a used piece of art and frame it to match your other wall decor.
 You can also use chalkboard paint to create a chalkboard surface on any wall in your house.
 Just be sure to prime the wall first and sand it down smooth before painting.

 Once you’ve created your chalkboard, you can use it to write memos, leave messages for your family, or even draw pictures.

 So next time you’re looking for a thrift store bargain, keep an eye out for a framed chalkboard—it just might be the perfect addition to your home.

 With an old piece of art, you can create a beautifully framed chalkboard.
 I find pieces of art all the time at thrift stores and I have never painted over one.
 I think I need to try this project!
 Supplies needed: Spray paint for